 A rapidly growing industry across the entire nation, education and health services also continue to grow in Sedgwick County.
-In the Wichita MSA, 17.0 percent of positions are in various areas of educational and health services.
+In the Wichita MSA, 18.0 percent of positions are in various areas of educational and health services.
 Wichita is currently home to several specialist hospitals which provide specific care as well as numerous doctors' offices and medical complexes.
-The Center for Economic Development and Business Research noted GraceMed is planning to relocate and add additional services in 2018.
+The Center for Economic Development and Business Research noted Ascension Via Christi Hospital St. Joseph underwent a \$50.0 million renovation, mainly focusing on psychiatric needs, completed in 2019.

-Several buildings opened or began construction in 2017 on the Wichita State University Innovation Campus, including the Airbus Wichita engineering center and the Experiential Engineering Building.
-The Airbus Wichita building will bring approximately 400 employees and applied learning opportunities for students.
+Several buildings opened or began construction in 2017 on the Wichita State University Innovation Campus, including the Airbus Wichita Engineering Center and the Experiential Engineering Building.
+The Airbus Wichita Engineering Center will bring approximately 400 employees and applied learning opportunities for students.
 The Experiential Engineering Building will house 25 laboratories, including design studios and manufacturing capabilities, to foster creativity and entrepreneurship.